Hi Everyone! I’m glad you stopped by.

 Romans 10:9-10 If you declare with your mouth, “Jesus is Lord,” and believe in your heart that God raised him from the dead, you will be saved.
 For it is with your heart that you believe and are justified, and it is with your mouth that you profess your faith and are saved.

 I attended typical public schools growing up.
 Then, for college, I went to Baylor University in Waco, Texas.
 (Yes, I was there during the Branch Davidians fiasco and missed all the fun Fixer Upper/ Silos excitement.)
 I loved college and was involved in so many areas, but mostly in music which I majored in.
 I got a Bachelors of Music Education with a choral emphasis.
 Four years later I received my Master’s degree in Vocal Pedagogy (teaching voice lessons).

-After college I began teaching choir at a junior high school.
+After college, I began teaching choir at a junior high school.
 That was a very difficult job!
 I stuck it out for 3 years, but couldn’t wait to get out of there.
-I was attending a Bible Study called Bible Study Fellowship.
-Many of the classes are only men or only women.
-But we had a singles class in Arlington, Texas.
+I was attending a singles Bible Study called Bible Study Fellowship in Arlington, Texas.
 One night Michael said Hi to me and we talked as we crossed the street from the sanctuary to the classrooms.
 I was smitten immediately!
 We began dating a couple of months later and were married a year after that (in 1998).
 He is still the love of my life, my soul mate, and I love him more today than ever!